canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

      main()

 ```
-Now that is done we can move onto the Dockerfile:
+Now that is done you can move onto the Dockerfile:

 ```
 vi Dockerfile
 ```

 Add these lines:

 ```